-- To bring together in to one organization all the physicians, dentists and professional of healing arts of Indian Origin in the State of Connecticut.
+- To bring together all the physicians (MD/DO), dentists, and podiatrists of Indian origin in the state of Connecticut.

-- To act as a central forum for Physicians, Dentists, and Professionals of Healing Arts of Indian origin in the State of Connecticut whereby information of common interest may be shared by its members.
+- To act as a central forum for the physicians, dentists and podiatrists of Indian origin in the state of Connecticut, whereby information of common interest may be shared by its members.

-- To promote the improvement of the standards of practice in the arts and sciences of medicine and dentistry by its members through educational, social, scientific and legislative activities (to the extent that they do are not prohibited to organizations exempt from taxation under Section 501 (c) (6) of the Internal Revenue Code (hereinafter referred to as the “Code”).
+- To promote the standards of practice in the art and science of medicine and dentistry by its members through educational, social, scientific, and legislative activities in accordance with Section 501 (c) (6) of the Internal Revenue Code (hereinafter referred to as the “code”).

 - To promote and participate in charitable and philanthropic activities.